awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

    wget https://raw.githubusercontent.com/aws/amazon-sagemaker-operator-for-k8s/master/samples/xgboost-mnist-batchtransform.yaml
    ```

-1. Edit the file `xgboost-mnist-batchtransform.yaml` to change necessary parameters to replace the `inputdataconfig` with your input data and `s3OutputPath` with your Amazon S3 buckets that the Amazon SageMaker execution role has write access to\.
+1. Edit the file `xgboost-mnist-batchtransform.yaml` to change necessary parameters to replace the `inputdataconfig` with your input data and `s3OutputPath` with your Amazon S3 buckets that the SageMaker execution role has write access to\.

 1. Apply the YAML file using the following command: